dhanush058/Personal/README_BlueBikes.md

 ## Security Note

-To keep the focus on database structure, I’ve stored card numbers and SSNs as plain text in this mock version.
+To keep the focus on database structure, we’ve stored card numbers and SSNs as plain text in this mock version.
 In production, this data should always be encrypted, masked, or tokenized for security and compliance.

 ## Technologies Used

 - SQL (DDL and DML)
 - Oracle DBMS (compatible with other SQL-based systems)

-## Files Included

-- `ProjectV2.ddl` – Schema definitions
-- `DataInsertion.sql` – Sample data insertion script

-## Notes from Me
+## Team Notes

-I built this project as part of a hands-on exercise in database design and logic.
-It can be expanded further by adding:
+We built this project as part of a collaborative effort to explore database design and logic.
+It is designed to be extensible, and future improvements could include:

 - A `USERS` table for login/authentication
 - Real-time dashboards or reporting layers
 - Trigger-based fee calculation
 - Integration with a web or mobile frontend

-Feel free to use this project as a foundation or reference.
-Let me know if you'd like help extending or customizing it further.